-8.4 Enforcement

-If the liable person has not provided their employment or benefit details and/or an attachment order has not been set up then the debt will move into enforcement.

-- 8.5 Shortly after a Liability Order has been granted a Notice of Enforcement will be issued to the liable person (the debtor) confirming that an Order has been granted.
-A £75 fee will be incurred on the issue of this notice.
-This notice asks the debtor to contact the Council to make an arrangement to clear the amount outstanding on the notice plus fees - 8.6 When a Notice of Enforcement is issued the case moves into the 'Compliance' stage of enforcement.
+- 8.4.
+Enforcement: If the liable person has not provided their employment or benefit details and/or an attachment order has not been set up then the debt will move into enforcement. - 8.5.
+No less than 15 days after a Liability Order has been granted a Notice of Enforcement will be issued to the liable person (the debtor) confirming that the Order has passed to Enforcement.
+A £75 fee will be incurred.
+This notice asks the debtor to contact the Council to make an arrangement to clear the amount outstanding on the notice plus fees. - 8.6.
+When a Notice of Enforcement is issued the case moves into the 'Compliance' stage of enforcement.
 The debtor is strongly encouraged to make contact with the Council at this stage to discuss the best approach to paying the debt and outstanding fees and to prevent the case being moved into the next stage the 'Enforcement Agent' stage.
-It is at the 'Compliance' stage that the Council will check its council tax records to identify any exceptional circumstances or vulnerability.

-8.7 Enforcement Agent: the Council employs Certificated Enforcement Agent(s) to collect the debt and/or remove goods and chattels to be sold at auction to settle the whole or part of the debt.
-The instruction of Enforcement Agent(s) will mean the debtor incurs significant additional costs- some of which are specified by Statute and other costs will be set at reasonable levels to cover the work undertaken.
+It is at the 'Compliance' stage that the Council will check its council tax records to identify any exceptional circumstances or vulnerability. - 8.7.
+Enforcement Agent: the Council employs Certificated Enforcement Agent(s) to collect the debt and/or remove goods and chattels to be sold at auction to settle the whole or part of the debt.
+The instruction of Enforcement Agent(s) will mean the debtor incurs significant additional costs- some of which are specified by Statute and other costs will be set at reasonable levels to cover the work undertaken. - 8.8.
+Enforcement fees: enforcement fees are fixed by law. - 8.8.1.
+If the debtor owes less than £1,500 the fees are: - 8.8.1.1. £75 on the issue of a Notice of Enforcement - 8.8.1.2. £235 if the debtor does not respond to and comply with the Notice of Enforcement.
+The case will be passed to a Certificated Enforcement Agent. - 8.8.1.3. £110 if the Enforcement Agent has to take goods and sell them at auction - 8.8.1.4.
+The debtor will still have to pay the enforcement agents for any action taken including storing your goods or using a locksmith. - 8.8.2.
+If the debtor owes more than £1,500 they will also have to pay 7.5% of the debt above this amount as an additional fee at the enforcement stage and at the sale or disposal stage. - 8.8.3.
+There are National Standards for Enforcement Agent(s) which are on our website and these are monitored regularly by the Revenue Service. - 8.8.4.

-8.8 Enforcement fees

-Enforcement fees are fixed by law.
-If the debtor owes less than £1,500 the fees are:

-- £75 on the issue of a Notice of Enforcement - £235 if the debtor does not respond to and comply with the Notice of Enforcement.
-The case will be passed to a Certificated Enforcement Agent. - £110 if the Enforcement Agent has to take goods and sell them at auction

-The debtor will still have to pay the enforcement agents for any action taken including storing your goods or using a locksmith.

-If the debtor owes more than £1,500 they will also have to pay 7.5% of the debt above this amount as an additional fee at the enforcement stage and at the sale or disposal stage .

-There are National Standards for Enforcement Agent(s) which are on our website and these are monitored regularly by the Revenue Service.

 If a case moves into the 'Enforcement Agent' stage all Enforcement Agent action will be conducted in accordance with the Taking Control of Goods regulations.